How Paddler works

 Paddler components

-Paddler is made of two main components, the balancer
+Paddler consists of two main components, the balancer, and the agents.

 Balancer also exposes the Web admin panel, which you can use to preview and test your Paddler setup.